imazen/imageflow/README.md

 - [ ] Replace ruby prototype of libimageflow-server with a Rust version
 - [ ] Look into replacing parts of the jpeg codec with concurrent alternatives.
 - [ ] Add fuzz testing for JSON and I/O
-- [ ] Begin porting the most complex bits to Rust.
 - [ ] Find cleaner way to use SSE2 constructs with scalar fallbacks, it is messy in a few areas.